thepromzzy/skillbridge-prototype/README.md

 #  SkillBridge – Learn Tech Skills.
 Get Remote Jobs.
 Build Your Future.

 SkillBridge is a waitlist landing page for a digital learning platform that helps people (starting in Nigeria and expanding globally) learn in-demand tech skills and access remote job opportunities.
-Built using HTML, CSS, and JavaScript – no backend required.
+Built using HTML, CSS, and JavaScript.

 ##  Live Site
  [Visit SkillBridge](https://skillbridge-landing-page.netlify.app/)